The Sunshine Coast: a foodie’s paradise

 Sail into the sunset on a Mooloolaba seafood cruise

-Mooloolaba is the biggest swordfish port in Australia, and one of the busiest ports on the eastern seaboard, with trawlers bringing in boatloads of fish, tuna, Mooloolaba prawns, lobsters and spanner crabs each day.
+Mooloolaba is the biggest swordfish port in Australia.
+It’s also one of the busiest ports on the eastern seaboard; trawlers bring in boatloads of fish, tuna, Mooloolaba prawns, lobsters and spanner crabs each day.
 Mooloolaba Spit is dotted with fish-and-chipperies, making it the perfect destination for a picnic, while the nearby Mooloolaba Wharf is home to a number of bustling eateries.
 For a truly unique experience, take to the water at sunset with Coastal Cruises Mooloolaba for a seafood dining experience like no other.
 Enjoy a fresh local seafood platter – glass of wine in hand – as you cruise along the river.